 Should property managers have guns?

-Two property managers in Portland were shot by a tenant following an eviction last year.
-Should property managers have guns?
+Two property managers in Portland were shot by a tenant following an eviction.

 “Well, I think we’re getting into that debate a little bit with one of the remedies that’s been brought up about possibly arming teachers.
-In Israel the government trains and allows trained teachers to be armed for many years now.
-Israel has no problem with gun violence in schools because everyone knows the teachers are not only armed but they’re trained.
+For many years no in Israel the government trains and allows trained teachers to be armed.
+Israel has no problem with gun violence in schools because everyone knows the teachers are not only armed, but they’re trained,” Dobbins said.

-“Now that’s something for management companies to decide because they’re put in the pickle of, ‘Okay, if my managers and staff have a weapon and they use it, am I going to be sued?’
+“Now that’s something for management companies to decide because they’re put in bad situation, for example: ‘Okay, if my managers and staff have a weapon and they use it, am I going to be sued?
 If they don’t have a weapon and can’t use it, am I going to be sued?’
 If they have a weapon and don’t use it, am I going to get sued?
 They’re in a real pickle because if they do allow staff to carry they need to make sure those staff members are very well-trained, use the weapon when they need to and don’t misuse that weapon.
 I do not know of any management company that wants to tackle that giant,” he said.

 “For me as a property owner I would not mandate my staff to possess weapons.
-However, I would not take my staff’s constitution right to protection away either.
+However, I would not take my staff’s constitutional right to protection away either.
 If the staff lawfully carries a concealed weapon, that is their choice.
 However, I would not want them to carry openly.
-Again, you have to decide as a landlord how to handle this issue after consultation with your attorney and your insurance carrier.”
+Again, you have to decide as a landlord how to handle this issue after consultation with your attorney and your insurance carrier,” Dobbins said.

-“I think we need to take the most practical approaches we can for all of these issues, having something in our lease that says, ‘keep your weapons inside’ and if you bring a weapon in the common area we’re going to evict you.
-Or, no weapon possession allowed period and if we learn you possess a weapon on the property, we are going to evict you.
-Whatever your chose, make sure that it in writing and cannot be misunderstood.
-If you have something in your lease on the subject, make it crystal clear.”
+“I think we need to take the most practical approaches we can for all of these issues, having something in our lease that says, ‘keep your weapons inside’ and ‘if you bring a weapon in the common area we’re going to evict you.’
+Or, ‘no weapon possession allowed period’ and ‘if we learn you possess a weapon on the property, we are going to evict you.’
+Whatever your choice, make sure that it is in writing and cannot be misunderstood.
+Have something in your lease on the subject and make it crystal clear,” Dobbins said.

 About Denny Dobbins:

 J.D.
-“Denny” Dobbins, Jr. is CrimShield’s general legal counsel.
-He brings more than 20 years of experience and a passion for protecting businesses, their customers and their bottom lines.
-Dobbins works with company attorneys to develop pertinent criteria to assess risk factors for granting access by individuals to customers and facilities.
-He also testifies as an expert on negligence, negligent hiring and negligent retention, especially relating to non-delegable duties.
-His job is to help CrimShield investigators understand the laws of every state, as each state has different statutes and legal terminology.
+“Denny” Dobbins, Jr. is CrimShield’s and Rent Perfect’s general legal counsel.
+He brings 30 years of experience and a passion for protecting landlords, tenants, businesses, and communities to his work.
+Dobbins works with company attorneys, managers, landlords and businesses to develop pertinent criteria to assess risk factors regarding their duties to their tenants, invitees, and customers.
+He also testifies as an expert on negligence, negligent hiring and negligent retention.
+His job is to help CrimShield and Rent Perfect investigators understand the laws of every state, as each state has different statutes and legal terminology.